-Taking a look at Lisbon, for example, Culture Trails explores its ‘artistry that speaks to the soul’ and has given us a glimpse into unique cultural experiences and top attractions we should pursue on our city break, in order to get a taste of the heart of the place.
+Taking a look at Lisbon, for example, Culture Trails explores its ‘artistry that speaks to the soul’.
+It’s given us a glimpse into unique cultural experiences and top attractions we should pursue to get a taste of the heart of the place.

 Each destination also gives a taste of where you might like to stay, eat, drink and even a list of key celebrations or festivals that you might like to time your trip with.

-Culture Trails is an aspirational hard-cover publication.
+Culture Trails is an aspirational hard-cover publication, just like the lovely new Wellness Escapes, also from Lonely Planet.
 It’s easy to browse, exploring destinations through the eyes of the authors and photographers.
 It would make a great gift too for others who enjoy planning their own travel too.